 Irony is how much I saw Edna come out in our little interaction with Brad Bird.
 The biggest takeaway I had from this Incredibles 2 Interview is that this isn’t your ordinary Disney Pixar sequel.
 The 14 years of mulling and churning over this film, it’s worth the wait.

 I’ve only made six movies, and the most fun I’ve ever made making a movie was the first Incredibles.
 And so, to be able to return to this world was really fun.
 For me, the boldest thing a movie that’s taken 14 years to happen can do, is pick up right where the last movie left off.
 Who else can do that?
 No one.
 So, we did it.

 - Follow INCREDIBLES 2 on Twitter: https://twitter.com/TheIncredibles

 - Visit the official INCREDIBLES 2 website here: http://disney.com/incredibles2

 Incredibles 2 hits theaters on June 15, 2018.
 Who’s incredibly excited?

 Loved this Incredibles 2 Interview?
 Check out these popular Disney posts from our visit to Pixar:

 I was invited to attend an all-inclusive press trip in exchange for this Incredibles 2 Interview.
 All opinions are my own.
-Be sure to follow Raising Whasians via Facebook, Twitter, Google, Instagram, Pinterest and YouTube for more Disney insider information, movie updates and entertainment!
+Be sure to follow Raising Whasians via Facebook, Twitter, Instagram, Pinterest and YouTube for more Disney insider information, movie updates and entertainment!